 The Creative Writing track of the English major is designed for students who have a special interest in developing their skills as readers and writers of either poetry or fiction.
-The structure of the track is based on two beliefs held by the department.
-First, we believe that students who are serious about writing poetry or fiction must also be serious about reading and studying literature.
+The structure of the track is based on two beliefs.
+First: that students who are serious about writing poetry or fiction must also be serious about reading and studying literature.
 Good writers have always cared deeply about and learned from the best that has been written in the past.
-For this reason, students who choose the Creative Writing track are required to satisfy most of the requirements of the English major.
-Second, we believe that students who write poetry and fiction can benefit from close involvement with others engaged in the same effort.
+For this reason, students who choose the Creative Writing track are required to satisfy most of the requirements of the Literature track of the English major.
+Second: that students who write poetry and fiction benefit from close involvement with others engaged in the same effort.
 Therefore, the Creative Writing track allows for students to read, critique, and nurture each other's work, and to meet occasionally with the published poets and fiction writers who are a part of our annual Visiting Writers Series.
 The Creative Writing track is demanding and rigorous, designed for a small but serious community of undergraduate writers.

 Sequence of the Program

 Students must specialize in either poetry or fiction and take all the required Creative Writing courses in the same genre.
 Students may, of course, elect to take additional courses in other genres.